hfshr/bitmexr/cran-comments.md

 Action taken:

-Replace two messages using cat() with warning().
-Now all messages in the package can be suppressd if desired.
+Replaced two messages using cat() with warning().
+Now all messages in the package can be suppressed if desired.

 # bitmexr 0.2.2 - Resubmission 2